List of Shortland Street characters introduced in 2010: Annette Freeman

 Annette Freeman (previously Marsden) was Brooke's (Beth Allen) alcoholic mother.
 Annette arrived in June 2010 and quickly embarrassed Brooke by getting drunk and chatting up her ex-boyfriend TK Samuels (Benjamin Mitchell).
 She slept with the engaged, William Nungent (Andrew Clay) and ended up fleeing when she learned Brooke may have cancer.
 In 2011 Brooke was driven to a bach where Annette was staying by Winston Youn (Min Kim) and Annette apologized hugely for her behaviour and admitted Winston was Brooke's childhood maid's son.
 In December it was revealed that Annette had a secret daughter named Bree (Rachel Blampied), whom she had adopted out at birth so as to stay with her husband Grant (Alan Lovell).
 Annette returned in 2012 and refused to accept Bree, resulting in Bree holding her hostage, mentally torturing her and manipulating Brooke into thinking Annette had lost her mind.
 Disgusted at Bree, Annette ended up being kicked out by Brooke for her treatment of her daughter.
 In September 2013, Brooke visited Annette for a month in Sydney.

 Penny Rourke

 Paula Sinclair (also known as Penny Rourke) was the mysterious orderly who started to date Hunter McKay (Lee Donoghue).
 However it soon became apparent Penny had a larger agenda when she began to stalk Scotty (Kiel McNaughton) and ended up trying to murder him by poison and then by attempted arson.
 In August, Penny kidnapped Scotty and revealed that he may have killed her father in East Timor during army service.
 Scotty informed Penny that her father was a rapist and a distraught Penny ended up shooting him before fleeing.
-Hunter was disgusted to learn the truth and when Penny asked for help to escape New Zealand, he handed her into the police.
+Hunter was disgusted to learn the truth and when Penny asked for help to escape New Zealand, he handed her in to the police.